Novel Quantum Spin Liquid States in the $S = {\frac{1}{2}}$ Three-Dimensional Compound Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$

 In this Letter, we report a comprehensive study of Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$ through bulk and local probe measurements.
-While the absence of long-range order down to 0.077 K is evident, our $^{89}$Y nuclear magnetic resonance (NMR) data point to a fraction of the spins condensing into a VBS (or perhaps QSL) state below about 120 K followed by the remaining spins also going into a QSL state below about 1 K. A similar result is obtained from electron spin resonance (ESR) experiments where the inverse of the ESR signal intensity with temperature deviates from linearity at about 120 K and then again recovers a linear behaviour below about 20 K with a higher slope (and hence a reduced Curie term) \cite{YCSO_Supp}.
-Muon spin relaxation measurements infer a muon depolarisation rate ($\lambda_{\mathrm{ZF}}$) which increases with decreasing temperature and has plateaus below about 60 K and again below 1 K. The plateau at the higher temperature might signify a decoupling of the frustrated lattice into two components: (i) an emergent lattice with fewer nearest neighbours for each lattice point which condenses into a VBS/QSL state and (ii) additional free spins.
-At the lower plateau in the muon relaxation rate, the remaining spins also condense into a VBS/QSL state.
-We suggest that ours is perhaps the first example of such a phenomenon in three dimensions and where the residual orphan spins also eventually condense in a QSL state.
+While the absence of long-range order down to 0.077 K is evident, our $^{89}$Y nuclear magnetic resonance (NMR) data point to a fraction of the spins condensing into a VBS state below about 120 K followed by all the spins going into a gapless QSL state below about 1 K. A similar result is obtained from electron spin resonance (ESR) experiments where a part of the ESR signal intensity follows the Bleaney-Bowers dimer variation with temperature, with a broad maximum around 120 K (see Supplemental Material (SM) \cite{YCSO_Supp}~for details).
+Muon spin relaxation measurements infer a muon depolarization rate ($\lambda_{\mathrm{ZF}}$) which increases with decreasing temperature and has plateaus below about 60 K and again below 1 K. The plateau at the higher temperature might signify a decoupling of the frustrated lattice into two components: (i) an emergent lattice with fewer nearest neighbors for each lattice point which condenses into a VBS state and (ii) additional free spins.
+At the lower plateau in the muon relaxation rate, all the spins condense into a gapless QSL state.
+We suggest that ours is perhaps the first example of such a phenomenon in three dimensions and where the QSL state is reached through an intermediate VBS state.

-\textit{Experimental results$-$} Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$ crystallises in the $R\bar{3}m$ space group at room temperature where Cu$^{2+}$ triangular layers are stacked by alternating Y and Sb Kagome layers.
+\textit{Experimental results$-$} Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$ crystallizes in the $R\bar{3}m$ space group at room temperature where Cu$^{2+}$ triangular layers are stacked by alternating Y and Sb kagome layers.
 Its crystal structure is illustrated in Fig. \ref{F1}(a).
-There are two different crystallographic sites for Cu atoms corresponding to Cu(1) at the $3a$ or (0, 0, 0) and to Cu(2) at the $3b$ or (0, 0, 1/2) positions (See \cite{YCSO_Supp}~for details).
+There are two different crystallographic sites for Cu atoms corresponding to Cu(1) at the $3a$ or (0, 0, 0) and to Cu(2) at the $3b$ or (0, 0, 1/2) positions (see Ref. \cite{YCSO_Supp}~for details).
 There is a 3-fold rotation symmetry around the $c$-axis at both the sites, as dictated by the crystal symmetry (see Fig. \ref{F1}(b, c)).